My Collecting "philosophy" and the "universe" of what I focus on.

 Likewise, the trigger guard attachment is newly re-designed, simplified, and mounted on considerably shorter lower tangs.

-There are substantial differences between the 13 Year rifle's lower tang and trigger mounting method and that of the 18 Year rifle.
+There are substantial differences between the Meiji 13 rifle's lower tang and trigger mounting method and that of the Meiji 18 rifle.

-New with the 18 Year, although long established with the French rifles from which it is copied, the modified rifle retained the barrel band mounted bayonet lug of the 13 Year, but newly added a small auxiliary bayonet tenon on the left side of the barrel muzzle.
-As well, because the barrel is an inch shorter than the 13 Year rifle while utilizing much the same stock, this results in the 18 Year rifle being stocked an inch closer to the muzzle than the 13 Year.
-The stock of the 18 Year was also refined slightly from that of the 13 Year, by having a bit lower comb, although this feature is not readily apparent.
+The new rifle retains the barrel band mounted bayonet lug of the Meiji 13, but has newly added a small auxiliary bayonet tenon on the left side of the barrel muzzle which, while new with the Meiji 18, was long established with the French rifles from which it is copied.
+As well, because the barrel is an inch shorter than the Meiji 13 rifle while utilizing much the same stock, this results in the Meiji 18 rifle being stocked an inch closer to the muzzle than the Meiji 13.
+The stock of the Meiji 18 was also refined slightly from that of the Meiji 13, by having a bit lower comb, although this feature is not readily apparent.

 Muzzle of the Meiji 18; the small auxiliary bayonet bar is new with this model, absent from the Meiji 13.